Dewalt DXGNR7000 (Discontinued)

 Zoom on the Dewalt DXGNR7000

-In a few words, the Dewalt DXGNR7000 is a portable generator perfectly suited for:
+In short, the Dewalt DXGNR7000 is a portable generator adequately designed for:

 - Food truck owners who want to ensure that their business is fully self-contained and does not rely on potentially unreliable external power